wgh4/ReservationApplication/README.txt

 traineru1 / wghu112012
 traineru12 / wghu122012

+traineru8 / wghu82012 has some relevant reservation data in CloundFoundry (http://reservationapp.cloudfoundry.com)

 The reservation date is a mandatory field.
 (Validation test is done on the page)

 A pitch can be only reserved once on a specific timeslot (timeslot = one hour) - SQL CONSTRAINT on reservationdate and pitch